A Special Interview with Fr. Jim: Everything Is Awesome at HFGS!

 In 2008, Father Jim accepted his ambitious pastoral mission from the Los Angeles Archdiocese.
 Additional Masses, confessions, and managing a parish church, convent, high school, and grade school meant extra responsibilities and innovative thinking.
 The complexities of keeping the day-to-day business operations financially solvent, while saving for capital projects was, and remains, a daunting task.

-Collaborating with HFGS principal, Miss Fidela Suelto, internal changes have included establishing a faculty with California Teaching Credentials and Master’s Degrees, one-to-one iPad programs for all middle school students, emphasizing Catholic identity with parents, bringing nutrition, fitness, hygiene, and comfort to the fore with a heating, ventilation and air conditioning system, renovated restrooms, healthy “Happy Lunch” caterers, physical education uniforms, and an extensive sports program.
+Collaborating with HFGS principal, Dr. Fidela Suelto, internal changes have included establishing a faculty with California Teaching Credentials and Master’s Degrees, one-to-one iPad programs for all middle school students, emphasizing Catholic identity with parents, bringing nutrition, fitness, hygiene, and comfort to the fore with a heating, ventilation and air conditioning system, renovated restrooms, healthy “Happy Lunch” caterers, physical education uniforms, and an extensive sports program.

 Granting that first impressions are often lasting, the school is in the process of a facelift.
 Vintage “pendant” street lamps illuminate the way to this historic school, whose rooms have been repainted and some of the floors replaced.
 The front office and lobby area are just recently modernized and welcoming to all who enter its double doors.

 Father Jim is emphatic about not settling for mediocrity, instead he wishes to polish what Karen Compton, a staunch Catholic and design architect consultant for HFGS refers to as “a diamond in the rough.”
-Plans for the future, God willing, include exterior paint, wrought iron fencing, an updated faculty room, and a parish center for the entire Holy Family community.
+Plans for the future, God willing, include exterior paint, wrought iron fencing, an updated faculty room, and a parish center for the entire Holy Family Community.

 “Parents deserve a return on their investment,” asserts Father Jim, “and I intend to continue to enhance Holy Family Grade School as it continues to excel.”